 Heroin comes from the poppy plant, which is also how opium and morphine are made.
 Heroin was produced by the Bayer pharmaceutical company to combat and treat tuberculosis.
 Another reason heroin was brought onto the scene was to combat the addictive drug, morphine.
 The vicious truth to this situation is that morphine was brought onto the scene to combat opium addiction.
 This vicious cycle does not end there either.
 Now detox centers are using methadone to combat heroin addiction, which also has addictive properties.
-Detox centers are using methadone to combat heroin addiction, because the withdrawal symptoms from heroin are very painful and life threatening.
-On the other hand, people are stating that by supplying methadone is just a quick fix or simply trading one drug addiction for another.
+Detox centers are using methadone to combat heroin addiction because the withdrawal symptoms from heroin are very painful and life-threatening.
+On the other hand, people are stating that supplying methadone is just a quick fix or simply trading one drug addiction for another.

 As stated before, heroin comes from the resin of the poppy plant and can appear in a few different forms.
-At heroin’s purest form, it is a white powder.
+In heroin’s purest form, it is a white powder.
 The most common form heroin appears as is gray, brown, or black.
 The different colors of heroin depend on what the heroin is being mixed with.
 That is what makes this drug even more dangerous.
 You never truly know what you are introducing into your system.
 It could be heroin mixed with sugar, caffeine, or something even worse.
 While heroin is most commonly injected with a needle, it can also be snorted or smoked.
 Other common names for heroin include:

 - Brown sugar